 Last summer my family and I took a road trip from Colorado to Arizona.
 When we originally planned our trip one of the top places we wanted to visit was Horseshoe Bend Arizona.

-Earlier this summer my family and I took a road trip from Colorado to Arizona.
-When we originally planned our trip one of the top places we wanted to visit was Horseshoe Bend in Arizona.
-For as many times as I visit Arizona each year, that has been one of the main spots on my bucket list along with the Grand Canyon, yet it kept escaping me.
+For as many times as I visit Arizona each year, that has been one of the main spots on my bucket list along with Glen Canyon, yet it kept escaping me.
 When our road trip got rerouted and I missed seeing Horseshoe Bend, again, I was so disappointed.

-You can imagine my excitement when I received a unique sponsored trip invite from Aramark.
+You can probably imagine my excitement when I received a unique sponsored trip invite from Aramark.
 The invite was to be a part of the Lake Powell Influencer event.
-We would be staying at the Lake Powell Resort (which you can take a room tour thanks to the below video), and guess what was on the itinerary?
-The chance to experience Horseshoe Bend in not one, but two different ways.
+We would be staying at the Lake Powell Resort (which you can take a room tour thanks to the video I included in this post), and guess what was on the itinerary?
+The chance to experience and share with you both the canyon and Horseshoe Bend in not one, but two different ways.

 1. Glen Canyon Float Trip

-When I think of or see pictures of Horseshoe Bend, they are mostly always from the top, the lookout area.
-I didn’t even realize you could actually float around in the horseshoe shaped body of water below.
+Normally when you think of or see pictures of Horseshoe Bend, they are mostly always from the top at the lookout area.

-This float trip will allow you to experience the calm, beautiful and inspiring Colorado River for hours while taking in some incredible sights.
+Going on this float trip will allow you to experience the calm, beautiful and inspiring Colorado River for hours while taking in some incredible sights like:

 Horseshoe Bend (from below)

 Not long after you get back onto the raft will you get to experience Horseshoe Bend Arizona in a unique way that I have been telling you about.